EasyIP2023/raspi-arcade/README.md

 # Battery Powered Raspberry Pi Arcade
 Note This is my first time using a lot of these tools.
 Yes currently at this time an amateur wood cutter.
-Reason for this project make for Christmas mom and sister 2 Battery Powered Raspberry Pi Arcade's.

 **Click image below to watch the video recorded using SnapChat**